-For those looking to explore beyond the typical European capitals, the elegant city of Vienna, Austria is a perfect choice for families.
+For those looking to explore beyond the typical European capitals, the elegant city of Vienna, Austria, is a perfect choice for families.
 Its narrow cobblestone streets, classical architecture and grand palaces make even a simple stroll for coffee a delightful experience.
 Plus, what kid can turn down the delicious selection of pastries?
-In fact, my daughter has declared Vienna her favorite city in the world — at least so far!

 There is so much to see in Vienna that it is hard to fit it all into 72 hours.
 One sight that can’t be missed is the spectacular Schönbrunn Palace.
 Getting there is easy, just a short metro ride from the city center.
 Once home to many of the Habsburg rulers, the palace has evolved over the centuries and today is open for tours.
 The beautiful gardens surrounding the palace are also free to the public and offer fun for all ages with a maze and a Labyrinthikon Playground.

-Our Family Vacation Advisors can book vetted kid-friendly accommodations, arrange private guides, recommend activities and more.
-Click to send us a request >
+That's what we do!
+Our Family Travel Advisors can help you book vetted accommodations, design a custom itinerary for your interests, arrange private guides and activities, and more.
+Click to send us a request!

 Younger children can enjoy dressing up like emperors and empresses at the onsite Children’s Museum.
 There are two guided tour options; the shorter Imperial Tour is the way to go with kids.